Ambient Air Monitoring

 Collecting the Data

-The air monitoring program assesses annual ambient benzene concentrations along the Corunna facility’s perimeter using passive diffusive monitoring technology that has been approved by the Ministry of Environment and Climate Change (MOECC).
+The air monitoring program assesses annual ambient benzene concentrations along the Corunna facility’s perimeter using passive diffusive monitoring technology that has been approved by the Ministry of Environment, Conservation and Parks (MECP).

-Samples are taken continuously over a two-week period according to a plan approved by the MOECC.
+Samples are taken continuously over a two-week period according to a plan approved by the MECP.

 UPDATED: September 24, 2019

 Corunna Site Ambient Monitoring MapDownload

 Results are then posted (see below) within 60 days of sample collection in order to comply with the Standard.

 Establishing a Baseline